In project management, a milestone is a point of progress on the project timeline.

 Different types of milestones in software development project management

-Working with a Java development company offers a valuable opportunity to gain insights from industry experts in software development project management.
+Working with a development company offers a valuable opportunity to gain insights from industry experts in software development project management.
 Here are a few more software development milestones examples:

 - Receiving feedback from key stakeholders.
 Negative or positive, hearing feedback on your solution from key stakeholders is a big deal, so it is often used as one of the project milestones.